Hydrology-IFH/roger/README.md

 <i>Runoff Generation Research in Pure Python</i>
 </p>

-Roger, *Runoff Generation Research*, is a process-based hydrologic model that can be applied between plot and catchment scale.
+Roger, *Runoff Generation Research*, is a process-based hydrologic model that can be applied from plot to catchment scale.
 Roger is written in pure Python, which facilitates model setup and model workflows.
 We want to enable high-performance hydrologic modelling with a clear focus on flexibility and usability.

 Roger supports a NumPy backend for small-scale problems, and a high-performance [JAX](https://github.com/google/jax) backend with CPU and GPU support.
-It is fully parallelized via MPI and supports distributed execution on any number of nodes, including multi-GPU architectures (see also ...).
+Parallel computation is available via MPI and supports distributed execution on any number of nodes/CPU cores, including multi-GPU architectures.

 Inspired by [Veros](https://veros.readthedocs.io/en/latest/).